Frequently Asked Questions

-All plans are on a fiscal year and the period for satisfying deductibles and out-of pocket maximums are based on a July through June 30 fiscal year.
+All plans are paid on a fiscal year basis so you will need to meet/satisfy your deductibles and out-of pocket maximums from July 1 through June 30 each fiscal year.

-Aetna High Level PPO CPOS II Plan - You must meet a deductible before the plan begins paying for many procedures.
-However, you should note that you do not need to satisfy a deductible under the MMSI plan before the plan will pay for in-network office visits or for the prescription drug benefit.
-For in-network office visits you only pay a co-pay and the plan pays the rest.
-Thus, if you visit a network primary care physician and the visit costs $100, you pay $15 and the plan pays the rest.
+Cigna OAP Plan - You must meet a deductible before the plan begins paying for many procedures.
+However, you should note that you do not need to satisfy a deductible before the plan will pay for in-network office visits or for the prescription drug benefit.
+For in-network office visits, you only pay a co-pay and the plan pays the rest.
+Thus, if you visit a network primary care physician and the visit costs $100, you pay $25 and the plan pays the rest.

-Aetna Basic PPO through Aetna Open Choice - You must meet a deductible before the plan begins paying for most procedures.
-The deductibles under the Aetna PPO plan are: $1,750 for an individual, $3,500 for the entire family for in-network benefits; and $3,500 for an individual, $7,000 for the entire family for out-of-network benefits.
+Cigna OAP + HSA - You must meet a deductible before the plan begins paying for any service.
+For example, if you visit a network primary care physician and the visit costs $100, you pay $100.
+The deductibles are $1,250 for an individual/$2,500 for the entire family for in-network benefits and $3,500 for an individual/ $7,000 for the entire family for out-of-network benefits.